 - ODI-1 specifies the physical layer of a single optical interconnect for very high speed streaming applications between instruments, processors, and storage.
 It includes two line rates, one at 12.5Gb/s, and one at 14.1Gb/s.
 The latter allows 20GBytes/s continuous streaming from a single port. - ODI-1 specifies the mechanical, optical, and timing requirements for each optical port.
 ODI ports may be deployed onto any electrical product; there is no requirement for any specific format (e.g. PXI, AXIe, LXI), or to be an instrumentation product at all.
 ODI-1 also specifies the mechanical and optical characteristics of the optical cable.
 In general, optical ports are either uni-directional or bi-directional optical links of 12 lanes.
 Optical cables are 24 lanes, 12 lanes in each direction. - ODI-1 uses the Interlaken protocol to transfer data from a producer to a consumer.
 The Interlaken protocol sends arbitrary data over the link, separated into packets.
-ODI-1 does not specify the formats of the packets, though ODI-2 and ODI-2.1 specify VRT (VITA Radio Transport, also known as VITA 49.0) as the packet format. - ODI-1 supports data streaming only (data plane).
-Commands are sent via the standard instrument and device interfaces. - ODI-1 supports flow control, where a consumer can modulate the speed of the incoming data. - ODI-2 adds multi-port transfers and generic VRT packet requirements - ODI-2.1 adds specific requirements for sending 8-bit to 16-bit sample data
+ODI-1 does not specify the formats of the packets, though ODI-2 and ODI-2.1 specify VRT (VITA Radio Transport, also known as VITA 49.2) as the packet format. - ODI-1 supports data streaming only (data plane).
+Commands are sent via the standard instrument and device interfaces.
+This does not preclude the use of VRT Command Packets. - ODI-1 supports flow control, where a consumer can modulate the speed of the incoming data. - ODI-2 adds multi-port transfers and generic VRT packet requirements. - ODI-2.1 adds specific requirements for sending 8-bit to 16-bit sample data, and other data formats.